Bogdanp/setup-racket/README.md

 ### Using `racket/gui`

 Tests which require `racket/gui`, even without using any graphical features, will fail due to not having a display.
-To get around this, use [gabrielbb/xvfb-action](https://github.com/marketplace/actions/gabrielbb-xvfb-action) to run your test like so:
+To get around this, use [gabrielbb/xvfb-action] to run your code like so:

 ```yaml
 steps: